DatabayAG/assAccountingQuestionNew/README.md

 1. Copy the assAccountingQuestion directory to your ILIAS installation at the following path (create subdirectories, if neccessary):
 Customizing/global/plugins/Modules/TestQuestionPool/Questions/
-2. Run `composer install --no-dev` in the main directory of your ILIAS installation
+2. Run `composer du` in the main directory of your ILIAS installation
 3. Run the ILIAS setup in the main directory of your ILIAS installation
 4. Go to Administration > Plugins
 5. Choose "Install" for the assAccountingQuestion plugin